bmarsh9/agent7/README.md

 ### Considerations for anything more than testing
 + You will need to run the RabbitMQ service if you are using more than 2-3 agents to handle the load.
 + By default, the agent does NOT verify the server certificate before sending the data via TLS.
 + By default, Nginx (which fronts the app) uses a preconfigured private/public key for TLS.
++ Data is not currently compressed before being sent from agent -> server (though this is a new feature being added)